 Currently, we do not have the powers to regulate, or license, pedicabs (also known as rickshaws) in London.
 The Government has announced that it will bring forward legislation that would bring pedicabs within our regulatory framework and subject to our licensing regime.This would allow us to set appropriate licensing standards and enforce those standards.

-This is commonly referred to as the 'triple licensing requirement' and could cause significant issues in London with enforcement, congestion, emissions and parking, as well as creating issues in other licensing authority areas.
+This is commonly referred to as the 'triple licensing requirement' and causes issues in London and other licensing authority areas.

-A national change is required to address issues of cross border hiring which will otherwise further contribute to enforcement, congestion, pollution and parking issues in London.
+A change to national legislation is required to address the issues of cross border hiring which contribute to enforcement, congestion, pollution and parking issues.

-We do not have powers to restrict this type of cross border operation and are currently raising our concerns with government to ensure we have appropriate controls.
+We do not have powers to restrict this type of cross border operation.